mpalmer/git-version-bump/README.md

 repo](https://github.com/mpalmer/git-version-bump), or send patches to `theshed+git-version-bump@hezmatt.org`.
 Bug reports can be sent to the same place, although I greatly prefer patches.

+# Licence

+Unless otherwise specified, all code in this repository is licenced under the terms of the GNU Public Licence, version 3, as published by the Free Software Foundation.
+The full terms of this licence can be found in the file LICENCE.